Word meaning

 Passage – “Well,” I said, “we’re leaving on Monday.
 Is there anything I can do for you before we go?”

-Explanation of the above passage Another good gesture by narrator, as he wanted to help the pre-matured gentlemen.
+Explanation /Answer: Another good gesture by narrator, as he wanted to help the pre-matured gentlemen.

 Passage – Nicola shook his head, but suddenly Jacopo said, “Sir,” he burst out, “every Sunday we make a visit to the country, to Poleta, 30 kilometres from here.
 Usually we hire bicycles.
 But tomorrow, since you are so kind, you might send us in your car.”